 Films — Live Action

-In Mean Girls, Gretchen tries to force "fetch" into being a cool term.
-It actually kinda did for a while.
+In Mean Girls, Gretchen tries to make "fetch" into a cool slang term, using it constantly in conversations.
+It actually kinda was, for a while.

 Regina: Gretchen, stop trying to make "fetch" happen!
 It's not going to happen!

 In the Josie and the Pussycats live action film, a corporation uses subliminal messages to do this constantly, like making the word "jerkin'" into a synonym for "cool."

 On Community, Pierce keeps trying to force "streets ahead".
 He succeeded in the real world, if one counts the show's fanbase.
 It was already a perfectly ordinary phrase in the UK, Australia and other Commonwealth countries.